Who are these services for?

 Hackney's Youth Justice Service

-We work with children and young people from Hackney who have admitted to a crime or been found guilty by a court of committing a crime.
+Hackney's Youth Justice Service works with children and young people from Hackney who have admitted to a crime or been found guilty by a court of committing a crime.

 We work hard to ensure all the activities the young people take part in are meaningful and actually help a child to reduce their offending behaviour.